-Fair Value Whore the fair value of financial assets and financial liabilities The Council uses the discounted each flow (DCE) and 'market Fair Value Measurements Where the fair value of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs) their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or, the discounted cash flow).
+Fair Value Measurements Where the fair value of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs) their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or, the discounted cash flow).
 Where possible these inputs are based on observable data, but where this is not possible judgement is required in establishing fair values.
 This will typically include considerations such as uncertainty and risk.
 However, changes to the assumptions used could affect the fair value of the Council's assets and liabilities.
 Where Level 1 inputs are not available, the Council has used relevant experts to identify the most appropriate valuation technique to determine fair value.
 The Council uses the discounted cash flow (DCF), and 'market approach' (as defined in paragraphs B5 to B7 of IFRS 13) to measure the fair value of its assets.
 The inputs to this latter technique constitute Level 2 inputs, which are observable for the asset either directly or indirectly.
 If there were to be significant unobservable inputs, this could result in a significantly lower or higher fair value measurement for the investment properties and financial assets.
-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate The effects on the net pension liability of changes in individual assumptions can be measured, for example a 0.1% decrease in used, the rate at which salaries are projected to increase, the real discount rate assumption would result in an increase of changes in retirement ages, mortality rates and expected returns on pension fund assets.
-Actuaries are employed by 1% in the pension liability which is approximately £2,506k. the pension schemes administrators to provide expert advice about the assumptions to be applied. (i) A one year increase in member life expectancy would result in an increase of approximately 4% in the pension liability.
-In practice, the actual cost will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominantly apply at younger or older ages). (ii) If salaries were to increase by 0.1% more than anticipated, the pension liability would increase by approximately £326k. (iii) If pensions payable were to increase by 0.1% more than anticipated, the pension liability would increase by 1%, approximating to £2,160k 3 11 3
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Actuaries are employed by the pension schemes administrators to provide expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in individual assumptions can be measured, for example a 0.1% decrease in the real discount rate assumption would result in an increase of 2% in the pension liability which is approximately £1,720k. (i) A one year increase in member life expectancy would result in an increase of approximately 4% in the pension liability.
+In practice, the actual cost will depend on the structure of the revised assumption (i.e. if improvements to survival rates predominantly apply at younger or older ages). (ii) If salaries were to increase by 0.1% more than anticipated, the pension liability would increase by approximately £197k. (iii) If pensions payable were to increase by 0.1% more than anticipated, the pension liability would increase by 1%, approximating to £1,549k